kru3117/0null-Selfbot/README.md

 # ⚠️ Disclaimer

 Selfbotting is against Discord's Terms of Service.
-Using this software carries a risk of account suspension or permanent banning.
-Devnull and its contributors are not responsible for any actions taken against your account.
+Using this software carries a risk of account suspension or permanent banning. @masalimuot and its contributors are not responsible for any actions taken against your account.
 Use with caution.

 # ⚡ Features